xaozai/ds-cli/readme.md

 ```

 *To start the DiskStation service (if it is stopped) from the command line you can use: sudo synopkg start DownloadStation*

+#### License
+This project is licensed under the MIT license, which can be found in the file ds.sh in the root of the project source code.